noahcoad/auto_open_notes/readme.md

     cd "$HOME/Library/Application Support/Sublime Text 3/Packages"
     git clone https://github.com/noahcoad/auto_open_notes.git

+    # then test it!
+    subl auto_open_notes

+    # when opening the folder, the notes.txt and
+    # auto_open_notes.py files should have automatically opened as well

 ## To Use
 Try having a notes.txt or readme.md file in a folder and opening that folder in sublime.